Integrability of boundary Liouville conformal field theory: Introduction and main results

 For $\overline{H}$ we have allowed the freedom to choose different cosmological constants $\mu_i$ on each arc of the boundary $\mathbb{R}$ in between insertions, namely the segments $(-\infty,0)$, $(0,1)$ and $(1, +\infty)$.
 The precise definition is given by equation \eqref{def:mu_boundary} above.
 This extra degree of freedom is standard in the physics literature \cite{FZZ, three_point} but was not considered in \cite{Disk}.
 In a similar way $\overline{R}$ will be dependent in the general case on a $\mu_1$ and $\mu_2$.
 For the correlations $\overline{U}$ and $ \overline{G}$ since the boundary $\mathbb{R}$ is not separated in disjoint components by boundary insertions, we fix $\mu_B$ to be constant on all $\mathbb{R}$.
 It then turns out that the dependence of these two correlations on $\mu_B$ is simply a fractional power of $\mu_B$ and we directly include it in the definition of $U$ and $G$.
 On the other hand the dependence of $R$ and $H$ on the $\mu_i$ will be non-trivial.

-Let us also comment on the bounds of validity of these expressions.
-A sufficient condition is given by the Seiberg bounds \eqref{sieberg} in introduction.
-But since the prefactors linking $U, G, R, H$ and $\overline{U}, \overline{G}, \overline{R}, \overline{H}$ are meromorphic functions, one can actually extend the parameters to a range required for the moments of GMC in $\overline{U}, \overline{G}, \overline{R}, \overline{H}$ to be finite.
-These are precisely the bounds written on the parameters $\alpha, \beta, \beta_i$ in Definition \ref{def_four_correls}.
-These conditions are known as the extended Seiberg bounds or the unit volume bounds, they are optimal for these probabilistic definitions.
-The proof of finiteness of the moments of GMC under these bounds has been performed in \cite{Disk}, with in our case the additional subtlety that for $\overline{H}$ the expression involves complex numbers since we can choose the $\mu_i$ in $\mathbb{C}$ satisfying Definition \ref{half-space}.
-We give a short adaptation of the proof for this complex case in Section \ref{sec:useful_facts}, see Proposition \ref{lem:GMC-moment}.

-Lastly let us discuss the case of the function $\overline{R}$ which does not exactly fit in the above explanations. $\overline{R}$ needs to be constructed either by a limiting procedure \eqref{cc4} starting from $\overline{H}$ or directly by the probabilistic expression given by \eqref{def_R2}.
+Lastly let us discuss the case of the function $\overline{R}$ which cannot be defined directly using \eqref{eq:intro_moment}. $\overline{R}$ needs to be constructed either by a limiting procedure \eqref{cc4} starting from $\overline{H}$ or directly by the probabilistic expression given by \eqref{def_R2}.
 Lemma \ref{lim_H_R} then asserts these two definitions match.
 This phenomenon was first studied in \cite{DOZZ2} for the case of the two-point function on the Riemann sphere.
 See Section \ref{sec_def_reflection} for a detailed explanation in our case.
 Heuristically the limit \eqref{cc4} corresponds to zooming around a boundary point of $\overline{H}$ of weight $\beta$ with parameters $\mu_1$ to the left and $\mu_2$ to the right.
 This also gives a heuristic explanation of why the boundary two-point function $R$ only depends on one parameter $\beta$ instead of two.